 If the heir dies, his son does not inherit the title and, therefore, the Duchy.
 If the eldest son should die without children, then his next brother obtains the dukedom, as he becomes the eldest son.
-So, if Charles died before The Queen, William would not inherit the Duchy: he would be created Prince of Wales at some point, but would not be eligible to be Duke of Cornwall.
-That title would go to Prince Andrew, Duke of York.
+So, if Charles died before The Queen, William would not inherit the Duchy: he would be created Prince of Wales at some point as heir to the throne, but would not be eligible to be Duke of Cornwall.
+That title would go to Prince Andrew.

 The Duchy today:

 Prince Charles has done a wonderful job with the Duchy in his 46 years of heading its management.

 One rather special thing he has achieved is Poundbury: this is an urban extension to Dorset.
 It was built on the principles of architecture and urban planning which Charles supports, such as having all the amenities you might need within walking distance.